 The Review Committee is limited to determining if there was a procedural error or inadequate consideration in the process of tenure or promotion.
 The Review Committee will evaluate the merits of the candidate’s request and submit a report of their findings to the School Committee Chair with copies to the candidate, the Department Committee Chair and Department Head within ten (10) duty days from the formation of the Review Committee.
 The Review Committee report will become part of the candidate’s package, which will then be reconsidered by the School Committee in making their final recommendation.
 The candidate’s package (including the School Committee’s initial decision, the Review Committee report, and the School Committee’s final recommendation) will be forwarded to the Dean.

 4.8.
 Candidate’s Right to Rebuttal.
 If a candidate wishes to respond to any recommendation rendered by the Department Committee, Department Head, or School Committee, that candidate may add a letter to his or her package detailing any additional information at each stage of the process.
 A copy of the evaluation letters from the Department Head, the Department Committee, and the School Committee will be delivered to the candidate within two (2) duty days of signature.
+Because of this, these letters should not reveal the identities of the external reviewers.

 4.9.
 Candidate’s Right to Withdrawal.
 At each stage of the process, the candidate will be notified of the recommendations of the Department Committee, the Department Head, and the School Committee.
 A candidate under consideration for promotion to the academic rank of Professor may withdraw his or her package at any stage of the process.
 Committee actions on withdrawn packages will simply be noted as “withdrawn prior to evaluation and vote.”
 A candidate under consideration for academic tenure or tenure and promotion may withdraw his or her package without repercussions only if it was submitted for consideration before the mandatory tenure year.
 Withdrawal during the mandatory tenure year is equivalent to formally being denied tenure.